lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 If I force myself to keep coding when I don't feel like it, I'd probably lose interest and that would be fatal to my SaaS business.
 I never want to get to a point where I dread working on Lunch Money.

-Being a Lunch Money user myself and chatting with users on a daily basis, I have a really good idea of what features will continue to differentiate Lunch Money from the rest, and what feature updates will improve the experience for existing users.
-These two principles are always top of mind when I prioritize features.
+Being a Lunch Money user myself and chatting with users on a daily basis, I have a really good idea of what features will continue to differentiate my app from the rest, and what feature updates will improve the experience for existing users.
+These two principles are always top of mind when it comes to prioritization.

 The other factor is how large of a task I feel like working on– maybe it's been a while since I shipped a major feature (1+ week) and I'm feeling up for it again (they are really draining!).
 Or maybe I want to knock something out in a day or two.
 Based on the bandwidth I'm willing to commit for the next task, I scan our Canny to see what feature matches my criteria.